-A spotting scope is a kind of portable high-power telescope especially for day-time use, which is smaller in size with added optics to present an erect image, whereas a telescope produces a reversed image or even an upside down image.
+A spotting scope is a kind of portable high-power telescope, especially for day-time use, which is smaller in size with added optics to present an erect image.
+In contrast, a telescope produces a reversed image or even an upside-down image.

 I’ve already mentioned that airsoft spotting scopes are similar to telescopes but smaller in size.
 You’ll find that most of the spotting scopes are labeled with three numbers, where the first two numbers represent the magnification range and the last number represents the size of the front lens as always.

-Besides that, spotting scopes are also used for scoring targets on rifles, pistol and archery ranges, and also sometimes for astronomical purposes, as well as also used to take long distance pictures with a variety of cameras.
+Besides that, spotting scopes are also used for scoring targets on rifles, pistol and archery ranges, and even sometimes for astronomical purposes, as well as also used to take long-distance pictures with a variety of cameras.

 For the Birdwatchers/ornithologists, these tools extremely useful because spotting scopes allow them to view crystal clear images of birds perched on nests from over great distances.

-Also, military and police marksmen and snipers also use this device for their training in target shooting.
+Also, military and police marksmen and snipers use this device for their training in target shooting.